 The Leahy-Smith America Invents Act, or AIA, which was signed into law in 2011, significantly changes United States patent law.
 It may take some time to establish what the law means, since it is just being interpreted by the lower courts, Federal Circuit Courts of Appeal, and the Supreme Court.
 The effects of these decisions are still not known.
 The first major change is that AIA switches the United States patent system from a "first to invent" system to a "first to file" system.
 Now that the first to file system is in effect, there is a risk that another company may independently develop identical or similar patents at approximately the same time, and be awarded the patents instead of us.
-Further, for the second major change, AIA abolished interference proceedings, and establishes derivation proceedings to replace interference proceedings in all cases in which the time period for instituting an interference proceeding has not lapsed where an inventor named in an earlier application derived the claimed invention from a named inventor.
-Now that the derivation proceedings are in effect, there is a risk that the inventorship of any pending patent application can be challenged for reasons of derivation.
-The third opposition will enable a person who is not the patent owner to initiate proceedings in the Patent Office within nine months after the grant of a patent that can result in cancellation of a patent as invalid.
+Further, for the second major change, AIA abolished interference proceedings, and establishes derivation proceedings to replace interference proceedings in all cases in which the time period for instituting an interference proceeding has not lapsed where an inventor named in an earlier application derived the claimed invention.
+The third major change is that AIA established post-grant opposition proceedings that will apply only to patent applications filed after "first to file" became effective.
+Post-grant opposition proceedings in the Patent Office within nine months after the grant of a patent that can result in cancellation of a patent as invalid.
 In addition to AIA, recent court decisions have created uncertainty with regard to our ability to obtain and maintain patents.
 Therefore there is a risk that any of our patents once granted may be subject to post-grant opposition, which will increase uncertainty on the validity of any newly granted patent or may ultimately result in cancellation of the patent.